jthalpern/jthalpern.github.io/_pages/Scrivener.md

 It’s all up to you, and you have total freedom to rearrange things as you please at any time.

+{% include figure image_path="\assets\images\Scriv tut\image4.png" alt="New document and folder buttons" caption="_You can move items in the binder by dragging them with your mouse.
+To create a new folder or document, use the buttons at the bottom-left._" %}

 ![alt_text](\assets\images\Scriv tut\image4.png "image_tooltip")